Quietess/hover/README.md

 i recommend going into the firefox customize thing and taking the "+" button that opens new tabs out by dragging it off

 in terms of closing and opening new tabs either use right clicking or middle mouse button

+btw install waterfox, it's way more lightweight than actual firefox and feels a lot faster